-While I work for different clients at different times, this blog, its content and opinions, are my own.
+While I work for different clients and employers, at different times, this blog, its content and opinions, are my own.

 As you can imagine I moved my way of life into a way of work in 1991, back in the days when Windows was nothing more than some graphical shell that arrived on 3.5" floppy disks.
 I remember a GUI called GEM, knew the real meaning of WIMP, welcomed DR DOS and fell in love with OS/2.
 I used to run a Fidonet node called The Dark Hours, brought democracy to the massive Buy echomail group and maintained a Netmail hub.
 And for the geeks among you I own one of the first flight simulators released for the PC on 5.25" floppies, along with copies of OS/2, DR DOS and MS-DOS.